SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

 	- Upload the *streaming-analytics-app.zip* file as a web application.

-	- Subscribe the Streaming Analytics application to the edge tenant.
+	- Subscribe the Streaming Analytics application to the Edge tenant.

       >**Important:** To subscribe the application, the {{< management-tenant >}} user must have the "Tenant Manager" role.